-Che’s recycled ‘Bicycle Diaries, 2018’ is Bike Odyssey's most expansive, dramatic and physically engaging expedition yet.
-From Patagonia’s purest pleasures, to Isla Negra’s haunting Nerudaian poetry, Che tour will envelope you in a unique and spiritual mystery, found only in the unspoilt, enchanted hinterlands of South America.
-Join us for the launch of this epic adventure love child, as we soar into the dizzy heights of ‘Los Andes’ and their untamed beauty, as we explore Che Guevara’s dusty trails set some sixty years before our tentative and excited scouting.
+From Patagonia’s purest pleasures to Isla Negra’s haunting Nerudaian poetry, our Che tour will envelop you in a unique and spiritual mystery, found only in the unspoilt, enchanted hinterlands of South America.
+Join us for this epic adventure as we soar into the dizzy heights of ‘Los Andes’ and their untamed beauty and explore Che Guevara’s dusty trails set some sixty years before our tentative and excited scouting.

-Come and join Max, your tour leader and creator of this epic adventure on its inaugural tour in 2018.
+Come and join Max, your tour leader and creator of this epic adventure on the 2024 departures!

 - Triple crossing the World’s second highest mountain range - The Andes!